by Tom & Kai Gilb

 Meter [Analysis of Completed Projects] Database analysis using student trainees, presenting reports and conclusions.

 Project-Hours: as logged in project logs, and charged against a project.

-Cooperative-Content: writing or oral activity directed to others, with purpose of sharing and/or getting feedback.
+Cooperative-Content: writing or oral activity directed to others, with the purpose of sharing and getting feedback.

 Team-Components: Any people within a Team communicating with each other.
 Any part of a team communicating outside the project team, with the purpose of learning or sharing.

-Use the cheapest simplest measuring process that will give you adequate feedback for purpose.
+Use the cheapest simplest measuring process that gives you adequate feedback for purpose.